kaedroho/wagtail/docs/reference/hooks.rst

 ``register_page_action_menu_item``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Add an item to the popup menu of actions on the page creation and edit views.
-The callable passed to this hook must return an instance of ``wagtail.admin.action_menu.ActionMenuItem``.
+The callable passed to this hook must return an instance of ``wagtail.core.admin.action_menu.ActionMenuItem``.
 The following attributes and methods are available to be overridden on subclasses of ``ActionMenuItem``:

   :order: an integer (default 100) which determines the item's position in the menu.
 Can also be passed as a keyword argument to the object constructor.
 The lowest-numbered item in this sequence will be selected as the default menu item; as standard, this is "Save draft" (which has an ``order`` of 0).
   :label: the displayed text of the menu item